Rohitp/hecate/readme.md

 You can use the shell scripts, *build_and_run.sh* and _run.sh_ to execute.
 You need to pass a text file containing source code as a parameter.

-The full language and syntax of the language is too much effort to write down, but I will update this read me, eventually. probably.
+The full language and syntax of the language is too much effort to write down, but I will update this read me, eventually.
+Probably.
 But check the sample programs in tests to get an understanding till then.

+An example that usea a lot of features of the language